 Check if the steering horn on the servo is within range; if not, set the trim to zero while the transmitter is on, turn it off, and adjust the steering horn back to the center position.

 If your RC car makes hard rights or lefts, check the steering horn and the trim settings.
-If the first step does not work, you may need to reset the EPA (endpoint adjustment), or there may be some stripped gears in the servo or loose links on the side of the car.
+If the first step does not work, you may need to reset the EPA (endpoint adjustment), or there may be some stripped gears in the servo or lose links on the side of the car.

 When resetting the EPA, place the car on the ground with the wheels turned to the right and left as endpoints.
 Most times, when an RC car does not turn well, the solution is to reset the EPA so that the controller can communicate well with the servo.